 2022, 16mm, 38 minutes

 “These are the dancing bodies in an agitated rapture: prelude to trance, invocation of the gods, consecration of intermittence.
 Here our point of view sparkles under the spell and trance of things gathered, fallen, yielding, pluvial, Mesoamerican wind, goddess breath, breeze of sticks, percussive woods.
-Here the audiovisual diagram that guides us, the kinetic breath that inspires us, the serpentine spear that snatches us away, the agitated plumes that trembles at us are the sound and rumble of Teponaztli, a Mesoamerican percussive instrument: serpentine, dancing, bouncing sticks, trunks, branches and wood.
+Here the audiovisual diagram that guides us, the kinetic breath that inspires us, the serpentine spear that snatches us away, the agitated plumes that tremble at us are the sound and rumble of Teponaztli, a Mesoamerican percussive instrument: serpentine, dancing, bouncing sticks, trunks, branches, and wood.
 Kinetic and audiovisual serialism from the embers of the Earth.
-This is the Earth in a trance.” – Colectivo Los Ingrávido
+This is the Earth in a trance.”–Colectivo Los Ingrávido

 Colectivo Los Ingrávidos was founded in Tehuacán Mexico in 2012 to dismantle the commercial and corporate audiovisual grammar and its embedded ideology.
 The collective is inspired by the historical avant-gardes and their commitment to using both form and content against alienating realities.
 Their methods combine digital and analogue mediums, interventions on archival materials, agitprop, mythology, social protests, and documentary poetry.
 Their radical experimentations in documentary and cinematography produce visual and auditory impressions that are political possibilities in their own right.
-Their work has been exhibited internationally, including at the 2019 Whitney Biennial, the Bienal de la Imagen Movimiento in Buenos Aires, International Film Festival Rotterdam, RIDM Montreal International Documentary Festival, Images Festival; Media City Film Festival, Ambulante Cine Documental, International Short Film Festival Oberhausen, and Festival Internacional de Cine FILMADRID.
+Their work has been exhibited internationally, including at the 2019 Whitney Biennial, the Bienal de la Imagen en Movimiento in Buenos Aires, International Film Festival Rotterdam, RIDM Montreal International Documentary Festival, Images Festival; Media City Film Festival, Ambulante Documentary Film Festival, International Short Film Festival Oberhausen, and FILMADRID Festival Internacional de Cine.

 Please check our full COVID-19 policy and details below: